 About this article

-In the previous articles we’ve shown how to read and write smart tags using the Java APIs available to java applications and also demonstrating how a WebWorks application could be extended to allow smart tags by using JavaScript extensions written in Java.
+In the previous articles we’ve shown how to read and write smart tags using the BlackBerry Java APIs and also demonstrated how a WebWorks application could be extended to allow reading of smart tags by using JavaScript extensions written in Java.
 However, we’ve only been dealing with smart tags up to now and it’s time to delve a little bit deeper into the APIs that are available to NFC applications.

 To do this we’re going to examine, in a little more detail, some of the lower level APIs that underpin smart tags and understand how to exploit them.
 Specifically: